Five Employment Law Facts You Might Not Know

 Use these links to jump to different sections:

-If you are non-exempt, your employer must pay you at least federal minimum wage (in New Jersey, that’s currently $8.44 per hour) for every hour worked up to 40, and 1 ½ times your regular hourly rate for all hours worked beyond 40 in any work week.
+If you are non-exempt, your employer must pay you at least federal minimum wage or your state’s minimum wage for every hour worked up to 40 and 1 ½ times your regular hourly rate for all hours worked beyond 40 in any work week.
 This is true even for undocumented workers.

 You can’t trade your overtime pay for compensatory time (time off in lieu of overtime pay)—at least not in the private sector.
 Similarly, it’s not permitted to stretch one 30-hour week and one 50-hour week into an 80-hour pay period with no overtime.
 In this scenario, 10 hours from the 50-hour week qualifies as overtime.

 If you quit or are fired from your job, does your employer have to pay you for any unused PTO?
-No. It’s possible that your employer will negotiate the terms of your termination to pay you for unused accrued PTO, but there is no federal or state requirement.
+No. Your employer may negotiate the terms of your termination to pay you for unused accrued PTO, but there is no federal or state requirement.

 The majority of workers are at-will employees.
 That is, at your employer’s will.
 You do not have any right or entitlement to your job.
 This means your employer can decide for arbitrary or even ridiculous reasons to fire you, and it’s legal.

-You cannot be fired, however, based on discrimination.
+However, you cannot be fired based on discrimination.
 In New Jersey, that would be anything due to race, creed, color, national origin, nationality, ancestry, age, sex, pregnancy, familial status, marital status, domestic partnership or civil union status, affectional or sexual orientation, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for military service, mental or physical disability, perceived disability, AIDS or HIV status, or in retaliation for whistleblowing.

 Your boss can also decide to reduce your pay.
 New Jersey law does require that your employer give you one full pay period of notice of any such reduction.
 It cannot be retroactive, but barring any contractual or collective bargaining agreement, an employer can unilaterally reduce either salaried or hourly pay.

-That said, if you feel you have been wronged by your employer and you are unable to work it out, it may be worth filing a claim with the New Jersey Department of Labor.
+That said, if you feel your employer has wronged you and you cannot work it out, it may be worth filing a claim with the New Jersey Department of Labor.
 You may also wish to seek legal advice from a reputable employment attorney

 For more information about this area, see our labor law overview, as well as information on wage and hour laws and wrongful termination.